Psychosocial hazard mitigation

 Examples of how job demands may be a psychosocial hazard include:

-• continual work exposure to interaction with people (e.g., the public, customers, students, patients)
+• Continual work exposure to interaction with people.
+This includes the public, customers, students, and patients.

 Job demands can be a risk to employee psychological safety in a variety of ways.
-It may be that it is an issue of workload management, psychological or social support or it could be a lack of psychological protection
+It may be that it’s an issue of workload management, psychological or social support.
+It can also be a lack of psychological protection

-Sector-specific strategies for psychological health and safety describes some examples of the unique psychosocial risks and approaches for first responders, educators, call centres and more.
-Strategies are also provided for human services, tech, shifts, and dangerous or remote working.
+Sector-specific strategies for psychological health and safety describes the unique psychosocial risks and approaches for first responders, educators, call centres and more.
+Strategies are also provided for human services, technology, shift work, and dangerous or remote working.

 For more actions, see Evidence-based actions for competencies and demands